zivraf/ScheduledEvents/README.md

 (You can check whether the code was deploy and run in your vm.
 Look for the directory /srv/scheduledEvents and a new service scheduledEvents)

-3. Write a sample Logic App triggered fro mthe event grid topic
+3. Write a sample Logic App (or function) triggered with the event grid topic.
+The LogicApp folder contains a template for a sample workflow.
+The sample shows how to parse scheduled events, store an event in blob storage, and send an email notification.
+Remember to rename the <YourEmail> with an actual value.
 4. Test the experience E2E by initiating a VM reboot fro mthe portal

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fzivraf%2FScheduledEvents%2Fmaster%2Fsetup%2Flinux%2Fazuredeploy.json" target="_blank">